mauricenaef/birthhood/README.md

 ## Features of the App

 ### All Users
+* Geolocate user
 * Browse Birthplaces on the map
-* Search Birthplace with Live search
+* Search Birthplace with live search
 * Interact with Carousel
 * View Birthplace details